 Crews Inn is an experience.
 Built at the turn of the twentieth century, the home's character has remained true — the same character, perhaps, that crews from sailing vessels might have found here during the lightering days at Ocracoke Inlet.
-The inn has five guest rooms, three of which are named for the O'Neal and Garrish families who once lived here.
+The inn has five guest rooms, and a cottage, three of which are named for the O'Neal and Garrish families who once lived here.

 Located in the center of Ocracoke Village, the inn is a short walk to the harbor, shops, restaurants, and historical sites such as the Ocracoke Lighthouse, built in 1823 and one of the oldest still in operation on the East Coast.
-The main attraction for many Ocracoke visitors is the small town atmosphere: a place where you can park the car and walk to all points of interest in the 775 acre village.
+The main attraction for many Ocracoke visitors is the small village atmosphere: a place where you can park the car and walk to all points of interest in the 775 acre village.